 Students participate in sexual assault prevention educational programming during Orientation via skits led by Orientation Assistants.

-Geneseo Student Health and Counseling (Lauderdale Health Center, 585-245-5736/5716) is open Mondays and Thursdays from 8am–7pm, and Tuesdays, Wednesdays, and Fridays from 8am–5pm.
-Geneseo Health and Counseling does not provide medical crisis services.
+Geneseo Student Health and Counseling (Lauderdale Health Center, 585-245-5736/5716) is open Tuesdays from 8am–7pm, and Mondays, Wednesdays, Thursdays and Fridays from 8am–5pm.
+Geneseo Health and Counseling does not provide medical crisis services (rape kits) but does provide STI testing, emergency contraception, and referrals.
 (This is true of nearly all colleges and universities that are not affiliated with a major medical center).
 Students can contact Student Health and Counseling to schedule an appointment to discuss medical care options if desired.

 Student Health and Counseling offers confidential health care to full time students, including pregnancy and STI testing, emergency contraception, and counseling.
 These costs are covered by student health fees.

 The Deputy Title IX Coordinator (also known as the Title IX Coordinator for Students) serves as the chief student advocate for alleged victims of sexual misconduct.
-This person will review options with the alleged victim, provide support, offer resources, and maintain student anonymity.
+This person will review options with the alleged victim, provide support, and offer resources.
 As of Spring 2012, this position is held by Melinda DuBois, Administrative Director of Student Health and Counseling, who can be reached at 585-245-5716.

 Faculty and staff members who are club advisors are mandated reporters/campus security authorities (CSAs).
 Other faculty and staff members are not CSAs, although they are encouraged to report the alleged misconduct to help improve the accuracy of our campus statistics.
-Faculty and staff are not required to name of the alleged victim of sexual misconduct.
-The Deputy Title IX Coordinator (also known as the Title IX Coordinator for Students) serves as the chief student advocate for alleged victims of sexual misconduct.
+The Deputy Title IX Coordinator (also known as the Title IX Coordinator for Students) serves as the chief student advocate for victims of sexual misconduct.
 As of Spring 2012, this position is held by Melinda DuBois, Administrative Director of Student Health and Counseling, who can be reached at 585-245-5716.